 Anyone can convert all or a portion of his or her assets in a Traditional IRA to a Roth IRA.
 Why make the conversion?
 Because qualified distributions from a Roth IRA are not normally subject to federal taxes, provided that you opened the Roth IRA for five years and you are at least 60 years old.

 The catch here is that you would need to pay the taxes on the deductible contributions into Roth IRA when you move the money from the Traditional to the Roth IRA.
 Essentially, by moving to a Roth IRA, you are paying the taxes now, rather than when you take distributions later.
 That type of circumstance might be a better option for you based on your situation.

 Tax Planning Strategy #3 – Increase Retirement Contributions.

-It is always a good idea, new tax law or not, to contribute to your IRA, 401(k), or other retirement plan to the maximum amount.
+It is always a good idea, new tax law or not, to contribute to your IRA, 401(k), or another retirement plan to the maximum amount.
 That is a win-win because (i) you increase your retirement savings, and (ii) you will likely lower your taxable income.

 Also, the calendar year you turn 50 years old and beyond, you can take advantage of “catch-up” contributions – an extra $6,000 for a 401(k) and an added $1,000 for an IRA.

 Tax Planning Strategy #4 – Offset Capital Gains with Stock Losses.

 As you approach the end of the year, consider selling your underperforming investments.
 Why?
 You can generate a capital loss and use that loss to offset any capital gains you obtain when selling investments that are performing well.

 In addition, you can typically deduct up to $3,000 of losses in excess of gains from your ordinary income.
 If you lose more than $3,000, you can carry over the unused losses to the next year.

 Tax Planning Strategy #5 – Long-Term Tax Strategies